Florence / Attractions / Pitti Palace

 • Recommended : Combined ticket Uffizi + Boboli Gardens + Pitti Palace (Book your tickets).
 This ticket is very affordable, only because of the popularity of the Uffizi it's often sold out.

-• Tickets Palazzo Pitti, from 16 € (book online incl. booking fee)
+• Tickets Palazzo Pitti, from 16 € (book tickets online incl. booking fee)

 • Children 18 to 25 years 2 €